BalaM314/mlogx/spec.md

 `core`

-Uses a unit to ulocate the nearest core.
+[NYI] Uses a unit to ulocate the nearest core.
 Errors if no units are available.